Review of ABC's 'Scandal': Have You Been Scandalized?

 “Scandal” is an over-the-top glimpse at the world of crisis management—a profession that had no booth in at high school career days because it’s all cloak-and-dagger, hush-hush work.
 In the pilot, an uber-conservative, war hero hobbles into the Pope lair covered in blood, declaring his innocence over the hours-old murder of his fiancée.
 Pope and her go-get-'em sidekicks, including “Lost’s” Henry Ian Cusick, gauge his innocence and ultimately take his case, manipulating and blackmailing to clear his name.

 Like Rhimes’ other shows about pretty people with demanding careers—Olivia's love life is a complete trainwreck.
 Pope has a palpable, twisted connection to the very married President (Tony Goldwin).
-Their scenes, tucked away from the view of the camera in the Oval Office, were provided some sexy and dramatic weight to the often grandiose pilot.
-The true scandal of the show, and probably the season, involves the President, a young intern, and the petname “sweet baby."
-This is one scandal, Olivia won't be able to sweep under the rug so easily, and I can’t wait to see how messy it’ll get.
+Their scenes, tucked away from the view of the camera in the Oval Office, provides some sexy and dramatic weight to the often grandiose pilot.
+The true scandal of the show, and probably the season, involves President Grant, a young intern, and the petname “sweet baby."
+This is one case Olivia won't be able to sweep under the rug so easily, and I can’t wait to see how messy it’ll get.

 Washington, with her too-thin face and boundless energy, plays Pope as a worn-thin shark who solves the problems of the rich and powerful because she cannot remedy those in her own life.
 I admire the tight intensity she infuses into her Pope, and how she doesn’t flinch from the uglier facets of her character.
 Thankfully, the supporting cast is more colorful than their tightly buttoned boss.
 The early stand-out is Columbus Short (“The Losers”) as Harrison Wright, the Robin to Pope’s Batman.
 It wouldn't shock me if they had a few buried secrets of their own.

-Normally, I give new shows three episodes to reel me in, but “Scandal” had plenty of bait in the promising pilot.
-While it’s laughable that the show likens Olivia Pope to a hallowed saint, it’s more nuanced than Rhimes’ melodramatic clunker, “Private Practice,” and feels grounded in raw emotion than the too polished and aging “Grey’s Anatomy."
-I wouldn’t consider it as easily addictive as ABC’s other dishy hit, “Revenge,” but if there are more scenes like in the Oval Office romp and a more twists like the outing of a painfully conservative soldier, and I consider myself Scandalized.
+Normally, I give new shows three episodes to reel me in, but "Scandal's" first episode already has plenty of bait.
+While it’s laughable that the show likens Olivia Pope to a hallowed saint, it’s more nuanced than Rhimes’ melodramatic clunker, “Private Practice,” and feels grounded in raw emotion than the too-polished and aging “Grey’s Anatomy."
+I wouldn’t consider it as easily addictive as ABC’s other dishy hit, “Revenge,” but if there are more scenes like the Oval Office romp and more twists like the outing of a painfully conservative soldier, then I consider myself Scandalized.

 What do you think of the premiere episode of "Scandal"?
 Hit up the comments section below.